The Money Pit

-The Money Pit is a 1986 American comedy film directed by Richard Benjamin and starring Tom Hanks and Shelley Long as a couple who attempt to renovate a recently purchased house.
-The film is a remake of the 1948 Cary Grant comedy film Mr. Blandings Builds His Dream House, and was filmed in New York City and Lattingtown, New York, and was co-executive produced by Steven Spielberg.
-A remake, Drömkåken, directed by Peter Dalle, was released to cinemas in Sweden on 28 October 1993.
+The Money Pit is a 1986 American comedy film directed by Richard Benjamin and starring Tom Hanks and Shelley Long as Walter Fielding and Anna Crowley, a couple who attempt to renovate a recently purchased house.
+The film is a loose remake of the 1948 Cary Grant comedy film Mr. Blandings Builds His Dream House, and was filmed in New York City and Lattingtown, New York, and was co-executive produced by Steven Spielberg.

 Plot

-Attorney Walter Fielding and his classical musician girlfriend, Anna Crowley, learn of Walter Sr.'s wedding to a woman named Florinda shortly after fleeing the country for embezzling millions of dollars from their musician clients.
+Attorney Walter Fielding and his classical musician girlfriend, Anna Crowley, learn that Walter's father, Walter Sr., has married a woman named Florinda, having fled the country after embezzling millions of dollars from their musician clients.
 The next morning, they are told they need to vacate the apartment they are subletting from Anna's ex-husband, Max Beissart, a self-absorbed conductor who has returned early from Europe.

-Through an unscrupulous realtor friend, Walter learns about a million-dollar distress sale mansion on the market for a mere $200,000.
-He and Anna meet the owner, Estelle, who claims she must sell it quickly because her husband, Carlos, has been arrested.
-Her sob story and insistence at keeping the place in candlelight in order to save money "for the bloodsucking lawyers", distracts Walter and enchants Anna, who finds it romantic.
-They decide to buy it.
+Through an unscrupulous realtor friend Jack Schnittman, Walter learns about a million-dollar distress sale mansion on the market for just $200,000.
+He and Anna meet the owner, Estelle, who claims that she must sell it quickly because her husband, Carlos, has been arrested.
+Her sob story and insistence at keeping the place in candlelight in order to save money "for the bloodsucking lawyers" distracts Walter and enchants Anna, who finds it romantic.
+They decide to buy it, on the belief that the process of restoring the house will cement their relationship.

-From the moment Walter and Anna take possession of the house, it quickly begins to fall apart.
-Among other problems, the entire front door frame rips out of the wall, the main staircase collapses, the plumbing is full of gunk, the electrical system catches fire, the bathtub crashes through the floor, the chimney collapses, and a raccoon is living in the dumbwaiter.
+However, as soon as Walter and Anna take possession of the house, it begins to fall apart.
+The entire front door frame rips out of the wall, the main staircase collapses, the plumbing is full of sewage and the electrical system catches fire.
 Contractors Art and Brad Shirk summarily tear the house to pieces using Walter's $5,000 down payment, leaving him and Anna embroiled in bureaucracy to secure the necessary building permits to complete the work.
-His continuing frustration at the escalating costs of restoring the house leads him to brand it a "money pit", whilst the Shirks continue to assure him that their work will take "two weeks".
+Walter's continuing frustration at the escalating costs of restoring the house leads him to brand it a "money pit", while the Shirks continue to assure him that their work will take "two weeks".